Next, choose a time

 Edamame beans are young soybeans often found frozen but also available dried for pantry storage.
 Frozen and thawed edamame are perfect for quickly throwing in salads and poke bowls, while dried ones are more suited to soups and stir frys.

 These little beans pack a protein punch, ideal for adding to salads, soups, noodles or poke bowls.
-Rich in protein, fibre, and vitamins, edamame can make mealtimes healthier, while offering a satisfying texture.
+Edamame can make mealtimes healthier, while offering a satisfying texture.

 07